Troubled teen programs can teach change

 - Do you feel at a loss of what to do next to give and get love exchanged with your teen?

-- Do you know if he was ever in an abusive situation?
+- If adopted, do you know if he was in a cold or abused situation?

-If any of these fit his history, you may actually be dealing with your teenager having a traumatizing and wounded condition.
+If any of these fit his history, you may actually be dealing with your teenager having the traumatizing and wounded condition, RAD.

 What are parents doing wrong?